OxanaDrotieva/Methane_emissions_analysis/README.md

 Anticipated major challenges

+* Original GDP dataset was represented in scientific notation with large numbers.
+Now the numbers are repreesented in billions.
+We had to convert in excel.
 * Pivoting and finding a new dataset on a short notice.
 * Be cautious during the data transformation not change the raw dataset.
 * Having patience with each other as a team can be hard.
 Thus, we will need to be intentional on distributing responsibilities so that there are no duplication of efforts and meeting times that work for the team.